hpacheco/ses/labs/Lab1.md

 #### Loop unrolling

-The main challenge for static program analysis are undoubetedly loops, and SMACK's bounded verification follows a very different approach from the previous tools.
+The main challenge for static program analysis are undoubtedly loops, and SMACK's bounded verification follows a very different approach from the previous tools.
 In practice, SMACK will unroll loops - but only up to a bounded maximum number of iterations that the user can control - and try to find an invalid program execution for the unrolled program.

-Consider the [c/SARD-testsuite-100/000/149/181/memory_leak_loop-bad.c](../c/SARD-testsuite-100/000/149/181/memory_leak_loop-bad.c) program that contains a memory inside a loop with the following code:
+Consider the [memory_leak_loop-bad.c](../c/SARD-testsuite-100/000/149/181/memory_leak_loop-bad.c) program that contains a memory inside a loop with the following code:
 ```C
 for (i = 0; i < 10; ++i) {
   buf = (size_t *)malloc(i * sizeof(size_t));